nosarthur/nosarthur.github.io/_posts/2019-05-27-gita-breakdown.md

 ## milestone 2: git integration

-Here the main goal is to add a sub-command `ll`, which displays information such as repo name, branch name, edit status, commit message for all repos.
+Here we will add a sub-command `ll`, which displays information such as repo name, branch name, edit status, commit message for all repos.
 For example,